tjp206/tjp206/README.md

 # Hey there, I'm TJ 🏴󠁧󠁢󠁳󠁣󠁴󠁿🇺🇲

-# Lets grab some pizza! 😬🍕
+# Let's grab some pizza! 😬🍕